eh2004/Fit-Gym-ASD/README.md

 # React + Vite

-To run our program you will need to do 2 things in the terminal:
+To run our program you will need to do 3 things in the terminal:

+1. npm install
-1. npm install chart.js react-chartjs-2 chartjs-plugin-zoom chartjs-adapter-moment moment
+2. npm install chart.js react-chartjs-2 chartjs-plugin-zoom chartjs-adapter-moment moment
-2. npm install react-modal
+3. npm install react-modal

 After this you can then type: